timofeyboldyrev/sample_service/README.md

-  Пример http-сервиса.
-  Задача: написать веб-метод, который возвращает информацию о пользователе из Siebel.
+Http service example.
+Task: create http-method, which returns information about some user from Siebel CRM.
-  Описание метода: метод POST, принимает JSON, отдаёт JSON.
+Method description: POST, consumes JSON.
-  Входные параметры:
-1) sessionId - идентификатор вызвавшего пользователя (имеется на фронте после того, как пользователь прошёл авторизацию)
+Input parameters:
+1) sessionId - identifier of calling user.
+Front system has it after user passed the authentication.
-2) userSiebelId - siebel id пользователя, по которому нужно получить информацию Последовательность действий:
+2) userSiebelId - user's siebel identifier.
-1) Проверка входных параметров. Все параметры обязательные.
-2) Проверка доступности.
-2.1) Вызвать API сервера авторизации, чтобы убедиться, что срок действия сессии не истёк. А также, чтобы получить список ролей вызывающего.
-2.2) Проверить, что вызвавший метод пользователь имеет роль администратора
+Steps:
+1) Check inpur parameters.
+All parameters are required.
+2) Check of availability.
+2.1) Call auth-service method to make sure that session validity is not expired.
+2.2) Make sure that calling user has admin role.
-3) Получить информацию из Siebel путём вызова SOAP сервиса.
+3) Get user information from Siebel CRM by calling SOAP method.
-4) Возвратить всю информацию, полученную из Siebel.
+4) Return information from Siebel.